2006 Major League Baseball draft: Background

 Tim Lincecum was the first 2006 draftee to be selected to an All-Star Game.
 Lincecum was selected in 2008, and joined shortly thereafter by Evan Longoria, who was selected via the Final Vote.
 Longoria was the only one to play in the game.
 Longoria would later be voted Rookie of the Year.
 Lincecum was also the first to win a Cy Young Award (2008 and 2009) in the National League.
-Clayton Kershaw, 7th in the draft, went on to win the 2011, 2013 and 2014 NL Cy Young Awards, the 2014 NL MVP Award and played in the 2011, 2012, 2013, 2014, and 2015 All-Star Games.
+Clayton Kershaw, 7th in the draft, went on to win the 2011, 2013 and 2014 NL Cy Young Awards, the 2014 NL MVP Award and is a 10-time All-Star.
+Max Scherzer, 11th overall, has also won three Cy Young Awards.

 Andrew Bailey, 6th round pick by the Oakland Athletics, became the 2009 American League Rookie of the Year and participated in the 2009 All-Star Game in St. Louis and 2010 All-Star Game in Anaheim as part of the Athletics.
 He retired after the 2017 season.
 Chris Coghlan, a supplemental first round pick, was the 2009 National League Rookie of the Year as a member of the Miami Marlins.
 As of 2017 he is currently a free agent.

 Ryan Kalish, an outfielder who planned to attend the University of Virginia, was picked in the 9th round by the Boston Red Sox.
 His salary of $600,000 had to be approved by the Commissioner's Office, as it was well over what others drafted in that round were to receive.
 He signed with the Red Sox and made his major league debut in 2010.

-Max Scherzer, 1st round pick of the Arizona Diamondbacks and later traded to the Detroit Tigers, won the 2013 Cy Young Award.
-He is now with the New York Mets.